NumPy Binomial Distribution

 In NumPy, we can compare the binomial distribution and the normal distribution by examining their similarities and differences.

-One similarity between the two distributions is that the binomial distribution can be approximated by the normal distribution under certain conditions.
-As the number of trials in the binomial distribution increases and the probability of success remains moderate, the shape of the binomial distribution becomes more bell-shaped and can be well-approximated by the normal distribution.
+The binomial distribution is characterized by the parameters nnn (number of trials) and ppp (probability of success), while the normal distribution is described by its mean (μ) and standard deviation (σ).
+A key similarity is that the binomial distribution can be approximated by the normal distribution under certain conditions.
+As the number of trials increases and the probability of success remains moderate, the binomial distribution becomes more bell-shaped and can be approximated by the normal distribution.

 To generate random numbers from both distributions using NumPy: